Executed for rendering a file within a HTML document. Also called, inlining the file.

 200status-code is expected to be propagated by the callee and returned to the client.
 3xx beats anything under 300, 4xx beats 3xx, 5xx beats 4xx.
 The first from any status-code category (200, 3xx, 4xx, 5xx) will be returned.

-.ContentSecurityPolicyfile is defined on the app, Boomla will pick it up the rules automatically, before the .Inline method is executed.
+.ContentSecurityPolicyfile is defined on the app, before the .Inline method is executed.)

 Note that the

-.Inline file is executed transactionally in an isolated
+.Inline method is executed transactionally in an isolated

 environment.
 Upon a server error or a 5xx statusCode, the entire transaction